Identity Theft Protection Tips

 How To Avoid a Scam

-Recognizing these common signs of a scam could help you avoid falling for one:
+Recognizing these common signs of a scam could help PREVENT you from falling for one:

 - Scammers PRETEND to be from an organization you know.

 - Scammers say there’s a PROBLEM or a PRIZE.

 - Scammers tell you to PAY in a specific way.

 What can you do to avoid a scam?

 - Don’t give your personal or financial information in response to a request that you didn’t expect.